srpsco/help.nitrous.io/README.md

 # help.action.io output

-1. Run punch generate to get the full output in the master branch
+1. In *master*, run punch generate to get the full output in the

     punch generate